EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 Common challenges of using `RemoteMediator` is when items are inserted into database, there is no easy way to tell which item has been deleted, updated or moved, so without a data comparison or a reliable real-time event from a server we end up showing invalid or outdated data and when items cannot be sorted by any of theirs variables but can only be sorted by some specific algorithms likes user preferences, best sellers and etc. and those algorithms or sort keys are not passed on to us then we need to locally generate and store sort keys of each algorithms by ourself.
 On `AmityRxRemoteMediator` we offer solutions for both issues.

-## First, pick the right RemoteMediator

-We support 3 types of `RemoteMediator`, it depends on how do we fetch data from pagined sources.
+First, pick the right `RemoteMediator`, We support 3 types of `RemoteMediator`, it depends on how do we fetch data from pagined sources.

 ### ItemKeyedRxRemoteMediator